 Alcoholism will affect each person differently; at The Beachcomber we understand that each addiction is unique and should be treated as such.
 However, after our long history treating alcohol addiction, we have learned some typical indicators.
 A person may be suffering from alcoholism if they experience:

 - Neglecting or forgetting commitments or occasions due to drinking

 - Encountering serious negative consequences for drinking, but continuing to drink

 - Losing employment, friends, family or partners as a result of drinking

 - An inability to accept that alcohol use is more than usual or becoming a problem, despite concerns from those around them

 - Anxiety, depression or irritability when they are unable to drink, or abandoning previous commitments in favor of drinking, even if it’s alone

 Treatment options available for alcohol addiction

-Once detoxification has been completed, clients can begin engaging in a wide range of holistic therapies to encourage taking responsibility for their addiction and behavior while under the influence of alcohol.
+Once detoxification has been completed, patients can begin engaging in a wide range of holistic therapies to encourage taking responsibility for their addiction and behavior while under the influence of alcohol.
 Coming to terms with being an alcoholic and the damage caused is a vital step towards recovery.
-Practitioners at Beachcomber understand how difficult this process is and treat each person with respect and support they need to move towards a brighter, safer future.
+Practitioners at The Beachcomber understand how difficult this process is and treat each person with the respect and support they need to move towards a brighter, safer future.